TriDF: Evaluating Perception, Detection, and Hallucination for Interpretable DeepFake Detection: Benchmark

 \subsection{Fine-Grained Artifact Taxonomy}

-\hx{The rapid progression of AI, from early GANs to modern Diffusion Models, has made DeepFakes increasingly realistic and diverse, creating challenges for both detection and annotation, while exposing the limits of simple real-or-fake labels.
-Although MLLM-based detectors offer interpretable, anomaly-grounded reasoning, prior work~\cite{zhang2024common,li2024fakebench,huang2025sida,wen2025spot,xu2025fakeshield,ye2025loki} still lacks a comprehensive, standardized artifact-annotation framework that evaluates models' perceptual and reasoning abilities, as well as their susceptibility to hallucination.}
+The rapid progression of AI has made DeepFakes increasingly realistic and diverse, creating challenges for both detection and annotation, while exposing the limits of simple real-or-fake labels.
+Although MLLM-based detectors offer interpretable, anomaly-grounded reasoning, prior work~\cite{zhang2024common,li2024fakebench,huang2025sida,wen2025spot,xu2025fakeshield,ye2025loki} lacks a comprehensive, standardized artifact-annotation framework for jointly evaluating models' perceptual and reasoning abilities and their susceptibility to hallucination.

-\hky{Despite these strides in prior research~\cite{zhang2024common,li2024fakebench,huang2025sida,wen2025spot,xu2025fakeshield,ye2025loki}, a key gap persists: there is no comprehensive, standardized method for annotating artifacts that specifically assesses the perceptual and reasoning capabilities of detection models, along with the tendency to hallucination. } \hx{Moreover, many benchmarks rely on carefully engineered prompts to use powerful MLLMs (\eg, GPT-4o~\cite{gpt4o}) both to generate explanations and to judge the outputs of other models, including themselves.
-Such automated evaluation inherits the limitations and biases of the underlying MLLMs, reducing the reliability of textual explanations~\cite{sun2025fftg} and introducing self-preference bias~\cite{chen2024mllm}.}
+Moreover, many benchmarks rely on carefully engineered prompts to leverage powerful MLLMs (\eg, GPT-4o~\cite{gpt4o}) both for generating explanations and judging the outputs of other models, including themselves.
+Such automated evaluation inherits the limitations and biases of the underlying MLLMs, undermining the reliability of textual explanations~\cite{sun2025fftg} and introducing self-preference bias~\cite{chen2024mllm}.

-\hky{\textbf{Taxonomy of DeepFake Artifacts}.
-To address these challenges, we propose a novel taxonomy for assessing DeepFake detectors, aiming for a framework that is more diagnostic.
+\textbf{Taxonomy of DeepFake Artifacts}.
+To address these challenges, we propose a novel taxonomy for assessing DeepFake detectors, aiming to provide a more diagnostic framework.
 Inspired by~\cite{li2024fakebench,zhang2024common}, our approach categorizes artifacts into two distinct categories based on their nature and the reasoning required to detect them: \textit{quality artifacts} and \textit{semantic artifacts}. \textit{Quality artifacts}, such as blurriness, noise, or flicker, are typically localized issues that can be identified using traditional image processing methods.
 Conversely, \textit{semantic artifacts}, including anatomical inconsistencies, object integrity flaws, unrecognizable text, or unnatural prosody, require human-like common sense to spot.
-We further enhance this taxonomy by grounding quality artifacts in specific locations (\eg, the nasal area, limbs, or background) to systematically evaluate the localization abilities of MLLMs.
-Details about taxonomy and annotation platform are provided in~\cref{sec:art} and~\cref{sec:anno}.}
+We further enhance this taxonomy by grounding quality artifacts at specific locations (\eg, the nasal area, limbs, or background) to systematically evaluate the localization abilities of MLLMs.
+Detailed taxonomy and annotation protocols are provided in the supplementary materials.